ErrantThinking/errantthinking.github.io/content/the-elves-revolt.md

     - **Meet Santa Claus**: Open to discuss problems and potential solutions.
         - After certain problems above are resolved, Santa can afford to meet the trade union's demands, thus helping to quell the revolution.
         - *Strongly opposed to fear and violence*
-        - However, he will do *whatever* is necessary to ensure at least a bare minium Christmas this year.
+        - However, he will do *whatever* is necessary to ensure at least a bare minimum Christmas this year.
     - **Stop (or join) the Revolution**
 3. **Secrets & Clues:**
     - The lower class and misfits live in the outskirts of Santa village.
 Out of sight, out of mind.
     - Krampus and Cinder Klaus: Krampus knows well Santa's darker past while the others old enough to know seem to willfully ignore it or say them in the softest of whispers behind closed doors.
-    - The upper hulderálfar hold an extravegant ball that is invite only.
+    - The upper hulderálfar hold an extravagant ball that is invite only.
 All the festivities will be available.
     - Any of the above potential scenes serve as rumors as well.
 We couple some of them with their underlying causes or notable effects
         - Cause: supply lines are strained in part due to Fishery Poaching and Raging Snow Folk
             - Effect: Food shortage